Search room user guide

-Records under 30 years old are not open to members of the public under the Public Records Acts, 1958 and 1967, and BT policy.
-Our online catalogue can be used to search many of the archival documents.
-Please note that this online catalogue will soon be fully incorporated in to the BT Digital Archives launched in July 2013.
-Hard copy catalogues are available in the Searchroom also.
-Please ask for assistance if you can't find the records you are looking for.
-The Archivist reserves the right to withhold documents which are uncatalogued or in a fragile condition.
+Records under 30 years old are closed to the public under the Public Records Acts, 1958 and 1967, and BT policy.
+Our online catalogue can be used to search the archival documents open for public inspection.
+This online catalogue will be incorporated in to the BT Digital Archives in due course.
+We reserve the right to withhold documents which are uncatalogued or in a fragile condition.

 Photographic, film and video collections

 The historical photographic collection is comprised of approximately half a million images on telecommunications themes dating to the last century.
 Although the catalogues for our photographics and motion content are not yet online they are accessible within the searchroom and, for the photographs, via a comprehensive subject picture library. images from our two primary photographic series are available in the BT Digital Archives.